epetrovski/fixGlobals/README.md

 ```

 Notice that `fixGlobals` also keeps order by sorting alphabetically and
-maintains no more that fire variables in every line.
+puts no more that four variables in a line.